 A boycott is an agreement by two or more parties, usually but not always at the same level of competition, to deny customers, supplies, or other competitive advantages to a third party.

 Horizontal boycotts involve agreements by two or more competitors to coerce their customers or suppliers not to deal with a third party, to deny that third party access to crucial competitive resources, or to refuse to do business with a third party.
-Although this area is not treated quite as harshly as price fixing, EMA members should avoid any discussions which involve joint action in refusing to deal with suppliers or customers or obtaining agreement of a supplier or customer not to deal with a competitor of either.
+EMA members should never discuss joint action in refusing to deal with suppliers or customers or obtaining agreement of a supplier or customer not to deal with a competitor of either.

 VI.
 DOs & DON’TS - A CHECKLIST